internetimagery/alias-git-flow/README.md

-# Super Simple Git Flow!
+# Simple Alias Git Flow!

 This method adds some commands to follow the excellent [git flow methodology](http://nvie.com/posts/a-successful-git-branching-model/) using simple git aliases.